christyquang/christyquang.github.io/_posts/2024-05-26-things-i-wish-i-knew-before-visiting-japan.md

 The bullet train was a bit of a struggle and after arriving at Shin-Osaka Station, we were famished and chose a random restaurant to eat at.
 I forgot the name of it but we all ordered this collagen chicken noodle soup.
 I'm pretty sure my parents got rizzed up by the word "collagen".
 The noodle soup was actually delicious but the bowl was TINY and it was so expensive. `Rating: 6/10`

 The jiggly Japanese cheesecake has grown significantly in popularity so it was a must-try for me, especially since my mom loves cheesecake.
 We had purchased a small cheesecake pastry from 7-11 the day prior and consumed it on the bullet train — it was DELICIOUS.
 Rikuro's Namba Main Branch had a huge line outside of it but the wait was very short.
 The cheesecake was pretty cheap ($8-9) and tasted good, though the 7-11 one might be tastier...
-My picture is quite disappointing though because the heat and condensation from the box made the top of the cheesecake flaccid, though it was still a little jiggly! `Rating: 8.5/10`
+My picture is quite disappointing though because the heat and condensation from the box made the top of the cheesecake flaccid, but luckily it was still a little bit jiggly! `Rating: 8.5/10`

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">